 Element number two says in committing the act, the defendant used force, violence, duress, menace, or fear of immediate and unlawful bodily injury to the child or someone else.
 This has to do with some force being used.
 In other words, they are doing it against the child's will.

 So, a potential defense of this particular charge would be consent.
 Someone agreed to do it.
 That is not force.
 There's no menace.
 That's what makes this charge so severe is that you're dealing with a child under the age of 14, and you're using some force against that child.
 So, that's why this crime carries a lot of penalties if the prosecutors can convict the person of it.
+But remember, there are potential defenses, and your attorney can help you navigate them.

 Intent to Arouse Sexual Desires

-Element number three says the defendant committed the act with the intent of arousing, appealing to or gratifying the lust, passions, or sexual desires of himself or the child.
+Element number three says the defendant committed the act with the intent of arousing, appealing to, or gratifying the lust, passions, or sexual desires of himself or the child.
 So, that means when the person did whatever the sexual touching was, they were trying to arouse the child, or they were trying to arouse themselves.

 It's going to have to be intentional — it's intentional from the surrounding facts, and obviously, the prosecutors will need evidence and witnesses to back this up.

-Child Under 14 Years Old
+Children under 14 Years Old

 The last element is, the child was under the age of 14 years old at the time of the act.
-Sometimes what I see coming up is that the child cannot remember when the conduct occurred.
+Sometimes, what I see coming up is that the child cannot remember when the conduct occurred.
 That is the subject matter of the criminal charges of a lewd and lascivious act allegations by force or fear.

-It is not required that they intend to break the law, hurt someone else or gain any advantage.
+It is not required that they intend to break the law, hurt someone else, or gain any advantage.

 Jury Instructions for Lewd or Lascivious Act By Force

-The next thing talks about the force used must be substantially different from or significantly more significant than the force needed to accomplish the act itself.
+The next thing talks about how the force used must be substantially different from or significantly more significant than the force needed to accomplish the act itself.
 This is where you see arguments and battles in jury trials, which is that the act of actually inflicting lewd and lascivious conduct on somebody does have some element of force to it.

 So, if all you did was you did the act, but you didn't use any extra force necessary to commit the show, then you wouldn't be able to be charged under this particular Penal Code Section.
 This is a very gray area—a nebulous way to put things, so there are arguments back and forth.

-The defense is trying to argue, wait a minute, there's no extra force used here.
-The prosecutor is saying, yes, there was and pointing it out.
+The defense is trying to argue, "Wait a minute, there's no extra force used here. " The prosecutor is saying, "Yes, there was," and pointing it out.
 So, this is something that comes up all the time.

 So, if you're charged with a lewd or lascivious act by force or fear under Penal Code Section 288(b)(1) in one of the Los Angeles County criminal courthouses, you need to know the elements.